Skip to main content

 • Submit the claim via an online portal, mail, or fax, depending on your insurer’s process.

-• Your insurer will send an Explanation of Benefits (EOB) detailing how much they covered.
+• Your insurance will send an Explanation of Benefits (EOB) detailing how much they covered.

 Did this answer your question?